Uber, Lyft increasing incentives amid driver shortage

 Bob Calamia started driving for Uber and Lyft a year and a half ago.

-"There’s just not enough people that are interested in doing this job," said Calamia.
+"There's just not enough people that are interested in doing this job," he said.

 He added both companies are also competing with unemployment benefits and food delivery companies.

-“They’re making more money staying home on unemployment then they are coming out and driving beachside, most of those guys had a full time or part time job."
+"They're making more money staying home on unemployment then they are coming out and driving beachside," Calamia said.
+"Most of those guys had a full-time or part-time job."

-Uber spokesperson Javi Correoso said the company is rolling out a $250 million stimulus package aimed at offering higher pay for drivers.
+Uber spokesman Javi Correoso said the company is rolling out a $250 million stimulus package aimed at offering higher pay for drivers.

 Lyft responded with the following statement: